github/opensource.guide/_articles/beginners-guide.md

 * ☑️ At least two people have administrative access to the project

 Checked all the boxes?
 You're ready to go!
 [Click "publish"](https://help.github.com/articles/making-a-private-repository-public/) and pat yourself on the back.

+## You did it!

+Congratulations on open sourcing your first project.
+No matter the outcome, the act of working in public is an important community contribution.
+With every commit, comment, and pull request, you're creating opportunities for yourself and for others to learn and grow.